 45.5 § 5 Before transmitting, a station shall take precautions to ensure that it will not interfere with a communication already in progress and that the station called is not in communication with another station.

 45.6 § 6 When a radiotelephone call has been made to an aeronautical station, but no answer has been received, a period of at least ten seconds should elapse before a subsequent call is made to that station.[Comment: Is this still true especially when considering more modern broadcast type systems]

+[Comment: the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC]

 45.7 § 7 Aircraft stations shall not radiate carrier waves between calls.